 Serving zucchini to your guinea pig is a great idea because of the different nutrients in one serving.

-Vitamin A is essential for your guinea pig’s eyes and skin, especially when your pets grow older.
+Vitamin A is essential for your guinea pig’s eyes and skin, which is important as your guinea pig grows older.

-It also plays a substantial role in helping different body organs and the immune system.
+It also plays a substantial role in the healthy response of the immune system.

 However, vitamin A should be taken moderately, and when taken in excess, it can pose health risks.

-Just like phosphorus, magnesium, and calcium, potassium is one of the essential minerals for guinea pigs, just like human beings.
+Just like phosphorus, magnesium, and calcium, potassium is one of the essential minerals for guinea pigs.

 Zucchini contains more potassium than a banana, which is the known fruit with the highest potassium level.